wanyulindev/PomodoroApp/README.md

 ## What I learned:
-+ how to build a Pomodoro GUI Application completely from scratch using Tkinter
++ how to build a Pomodoro GUI Application completely from scratch using TKinter
 + knowledge of Dynamic Typing
 + knowledge of function arguments, default arguments, *args, and **kwargs